emdash/udlang/README.md

  - Principled system for managing side-effects.
  - Templates.
  - Semantics allowing for deep analysis and optimization.

-uDLang is in its infancy.
-If you would like to contribute to its design, specification, or reference implementation, feel free to submit an issue.

 ## Reference Implementation Goals ##